Gophers basketball recruits make it official on National Signing Day | Strib Varsity

 Tomes, a 6-foot guard, averaged 27.3 points and had a breakout year as a junior for the Raptors last season, putting up three 40-point games.

-Anderson, a 6-7 wing, averaged 17.5 points last season and led the Trojans to the Class 4A state title with a team-best 24 points, 10 rebounds and two steals in the championship game against Cretin-Derham Hall at Williams Arena.
+Anderson, a 6-foot-7 wing, averaged 17.5 points last season and led the Trojans to the Class 4A state title with 24 points, 10 rebounds and two steals in the championship game against Cretin-Derham Hall at Williams Arena.

 Tomes and Anderson were AAU teammates at D1 Minnesota with Wayzata’s Christian Wiggins, who signed Wednesday with Iowa State.